Asheville Area Visitor Information - Plus - Weather!

 October is the driest month, with the most clear days.
 Trees turn colors mid-month and are spectacular!
 But it is the most popular month for weddings in the mountains, so book everything at least a year in advance.

-September and November are also pretty dry.
-But expect cooler temps at night.
+September and November are also pretty dry, but much cooler at night in November.

-December is cold and has the most cloudy days.
+December is cold and has the most cloudy days, plus it gets dark quite early.

 Best Local Weather Links